googleinterns/demo-for-google-identity/README.md

 Finish Basic Login Filter using Guice-Servlet

-Finish Basic AuthorizationEndpoin, ConsentEndpoint and TokenEndpoint.
+Finish Basic AuthorizationEndpoint, ConsentEndpoint and TokenEndpoint.

 Only Authorization Code Flow is workable now.